MateusMaruzka/aqm_envcity_hw/README.md

 - Battery
 - USB-C

+## Versions
+There's 2 versions, one it's a 2 layer board and the other it's a 4 layer board (This version could easily be made into a 6 layer board and the fab costs on JLCPCB is the same for 4 or 6 layer boards)

 ## Contributing
 If you have any questions, suggestions, or requests, please send an email to mateusroncaglio@alunos.utfpr.edu.br.
 We welcome contributions to the project!